-The DSK model by Lamperti et al. (2019a) features a manufacturing sector, populated by heterogeneous and interacting firms, devoted to the production of either capital or consumption goods and receiving inputs from an energy sector.
+from an energy sector.
 The financial system is represented by a banking sector in which banks - heterogeneous in number of clients, balance-sheet structure, and lending conditions - decide the amount of credit to provide to their clients subject to a capital requirement and leverage conditions.
 The energy sector is populated by heterogeneous plants embracing different energy generation technologies ("clean" and "dirty") which possess diverse cost structures and emission intensities.
 Moreover, it is characterized by an exogenous fossil fuel sector which provides dynamics and boundary conditions (reflecting scarcity) on the price of an undifferentiated fossil fuel.
 The production activities of energy and manufacturing firms lead to CO2 (equivalent) emissions, which increase temperature in a nonlinear way.
-Technical change occurs both in the manufacturing and energy sector.
+Technical change occurs both in the manufacturing and energy sectors.
 Capital-good firms develop new vintages of machines that are both more productive and more "green".
-The energy produced by dirty and green technologies, which, in turn, affect the energy-technology production mix and the total amount of CO2 emissions.
+The energy sector can improve both the "brown" and "green" energy generation technologies.
+Innovation determines the cost of energy produced by dirty and green technologies, which, in turn, affect the energy-technology production mix and the total amount of CO2 emissions.
 Finally, the government sector collects taxes on profits and pays unemployment benefits.
 A detailed description of the model is provided in Section 1 of the Supplementary Material.

 Our approach to calibration and validation puts emphasis on the ability of the model to deliver empirically reliable causal structures concerning the real side of the economy, the energy sector, and climate-related outcomes.
-The DSK model (Lamperti et al., 2019a), as well as its two-sector predecessor, the "Schumpeter meeting Keynes" (K+S) model (Dosi et al., 2010, 2013, 2015), have undertaken a wide, yet manual, exploration of the parameter space that ensures, at a macro level, reasonable and stable long-run economic trajectories, along with endogenous business cycle dynamics.
-In particular, the DSK version that we analyse in this paper (Lamperti et al., 2019a) has been indirectly calibrated by the authors to reproduce stylized facts such as energy demand and CO2 emission patterns that are consistent with the shared socioeconomic pathway 5 (SSP5, see Riahi et al., 2017)
+The DSK model (Lamperti et al., 2019), as well as its two-sector predecessor, the "Schumpeter meeting Keynes" (K+S) model (Dosi et al., 2010, 2013, 2015), have undertaken a wide, yet manual, exploration of the parameter space that ensures, at a macro level, reasonable and stable long-run economic trajectories, along with endogenous business cycle dynamics.
+In particular, the DSK version that we analyze in this paper (Lamperti et al., 2019) has been indirectly calibrated by the authors to reproduce stylized facts such as energy demand and CO2 emission patterns that are consistent with the shared socioeconomic pathway 5 (SSP5, see Riahi et al., 2017)